Hi there! You can call me Em (they/them).

 My background spans university mental health, higher levels of care, and private practice settings.
 I previously worked at the University of Texas Counseling and Mental Health Center, where I provided therapy and crisis intervention to undergraduate and graduate students navigating anxiety, depression, trauma, identity exploration, relationship challenges, disordered eating, and major life transitions.

-I also worked within intensive outpatient and partial hospitalization levels of care at Lucent Recovery & Wellness, supporting adults navigating chronic trauma, suicidality, self-harm, mood and anxiety disorders, relationship and identity-related stressors, and co-occurring substance use concerns.
-My work there included facilitating psychoeducational, experiential, and interpersonal process groups, providing individual therapy and crisis support, and collaborating within a multidisciplinary treatment team.
+I also worked within intensive outpatient and partial hospitalization levels of care, supporting adults navigating chronic trauma, suicidality, self-harm, mood and anxiety disorders, relationship and identity-related stressors, and co-occurring substance use concerns.
+My work there included individual therapy, crisis support, and facilitating psychoeducational, experiential, and process groups.
+I also created and led two groups of my own: a Queer & Trans process group, offering community and support at a level of care where affirming spaces are rare, and an Interpersonal Processing group focused on how relational patterns show up in real time between group members.
 I continue to value the ways group therapy can create opportunities for authentic connection, relational healing, and being more fully witnessed by others.

 A Little More Personal